-The Company cannot quantify what the cash inflows might be from the Well.
-Petrolympic plans to produce the oil from this reservoir for its maximum economic value and subsequently move up the pipe and test other zones encountered during the drilling.
+The Company cannot quantify what the cash inflows might be from its interest in the Chittim Ranch property.
+Petrolympic plans to produce the oil from this reservoir for its maximum economic value and subsequently move up the pipe and test other zones encountered during drilling.